 Disorders that disrupt people's internal sleep-wake schedule (circadian rhythm disorders Circadian Rhythm Sleep Disorders Circadian rhythm sleep disorders occur when people’s internal sleep-wake schedule (clock) does not align with the earth’s cycle of darkness (night) and light (day).
 Jet lag and shift work commonly... read more ), such as jet lag and shift work disorder

 Most major mental health disorders are accompanied by insomnia and excessive daytime sleepiness.
-About 80% of people with major depression have excessive daytime sleepiness and insomnia, and about 40% of people with chronic insomnia have a mental health disorder, usually depression Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more or an anxiety disorder Overview of Anxiety Disorders Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
-It is also present in a wide range of psychiatric disorders, including generalized anxiety disorder,... read more .
+About 80% of people with major depression have excessive daytime sleepiness and insomnia, and about 40% of people with chronic insomnia have a mental health disorder, usually depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more or an anxiety disorder Overview of Anxiety Disorders Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
+It is also present in a wide range of mental health conditions, including generalized anxiety disorder... read more .

 Any disorder that causes pain or discomfort, particularly if worsened by movement, can cause brief awakenings and interfere with sleep.